HaxeFoundation/HaxeManual/content/12-target-details.md

 haxelib run hxcpp Build.xml haxe -Dhaxe3="1" -Dhaxe_ver="4.000" -Dhxcpp_api_level="332" -Dsource-header="Generated by Haxe 4.0.0" -I"" -I"C:/Users/Hugh/dev/haxe/std/cpp/_std/" -I"C:/Users/Hugh/dev/haxe/std/"
 ```

 To use this, first change directories to your output directory.
-This is the directory specified in the `--cpp` Haxe compiler option.
+This is the directory specified in the `-cpp` Haxe compiler option.
 Then copy and paste the `haxelib run ...` command into a shell, command or batch file.

 <!--label:target-cpp-build_xml-XmlInjection-->
 ##### Xml Injection